suvratapte/suvratapte.github.io/about.markdown

 permalink: /about/
 ---

 Thanks for visiting my website!
-My name is Suvrat.
+I am Suvrat.
 I am a software engineer at <a href="https://www.helpshift.com/" target="_blank">Helpshift Inc</a>.

 I write distributed systems in Clojure.
 I like to dive deep into whatever I learn.
 I have spoken at Functional Conf 2019 about <a href="https://speakerdeck.com/suvratapte/debuggers-in-lispy-languages" target="_blank">Debuggers in Lisps</a>.